Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Methodologies

 Although the time-varying SIR model reflects the intrinsic epidemic transmission mechanism, it requires high computational costs and domain knowledge to predict its large-scale parameters simultaneously.
 In addition, the variables of the time-varying SIR model are heavily entangled, and it is difficult to focus only on predicting changes in the number of infected populations ($I$) in epidemic forecasting.
 These challenges motivate us to propose the EIEL module that uses node embeddings to parameterize the five time-varying SIR variables.
-The EIEL module uses five different multi-layer perceptrons (MLPs) to predict susceptible $S$, infected $I$, recovered $R$, infection rate $\beta$, and recovery rate $\gamma$ in the time-varying SIR model at each location and time step.
+The EIEL module uses five different multi-layer perceptrons (MLPs) to predict susceptible population number $S$, infected population number $I$, recovered population number $R$, infection rate $\beta$, and recovery rate $\gamma$ in the time-varying SIR model at each location and time step.
 Each MLP consists of a fully connected (FC) layer with $L$ layers and an output layer.
-Additionally, to enhance the embedding capacity of the EIEL module, we learn epidemiology-informed location embeddings based on the ST embedding $\boldsymbol{P}_t = \{ \boldsymbol{p}_{t,1}, \boldsymbol{p}_{t,2}, \ldots, \boldsymbol{p}_{t,N} \}\in \mathbb{R}^{N\times D_1}$.
-Then, based on $i$-th location ST embedding $\boldsymbol{p}_{t,i} \in \mathbb{R}^{D_1}$, the epidemiology-informed location embedding $\boldsymbol{e}_{j,i}\in \mathbb{R}^{D_2}$ of $j$-th time-varying SIR variable in $i$-th location can be computed by the $j$-th FC layer with $L$ layers:
+Additionally, to enhance the embedding expressiveness of the EIEL module, we learn epidemiology-informed location embeddings based on the ST embedding $\boldsymbol{P}_t = \{ \boldsymbol{p}_{t,1}, \boldsymbol{p}_{t,2}, \ldots, \boldsymbol{p}_{t,N} \}\in \mathbb{R}^{N\times D_1}$.
+Taking $\hat{S}_{t+h,i}$ prediction as an example, given the $i$-th location ST embedding $\boldsymbol{p}_{t,i} \in \mathbb{R}^{D_1}$, the susceptible population embedding $\boldsymbol{u}_{i}^{(S)}\in \mathbb{R}^{D_2}$ of epidemiology-informed location embedding in $i$-th location in time step $t$ can be computed by the FC layer $g$ with $L$ layers: